-Part of the aforementioned creativity included participating in the 32 National Campus Safety InitiativeTM (32 NCSITM), sponsored by NASPA Advisory Services in partnership with VTV Family Outreach Foundation.
-The 32 NCSITM is a self-assessment of an IHE's comprehensive safety and AOD procedures, policies, and responses.
-In completing the assessment, the College learned that while we are compliant in compiling a review of AOD programming and processes, there is a clear opportunity to develop a strategic approach to the College's AOD education and assessment.
-PPSC staff who are responsible to provide community-level AOD education are intentional about the programming and collaborate effectively to maximize resources.
+The College learned that while we are compliant in compiling a review of AOD programming and processes, there is a clear opportunity to develop a strategic approach to the College's AOD education and assessment.
+PPSC staff who are responsible to provide community- level AOD education are intentional about the programming and collaborate effectively to maximize resources.
 Designing a strategy with tactics could provide another way to discuss AOD within the community and another set of assessment tools by which the institution can determine its effectiveness.